mmarfil/tinfoilhat/README.md

 There are many alternatives out there but my two favorites are:

-- [DuckDuckGo](https://duckduckgo.com/): Integrates with most desktop and mobile browsers, very handy shortcuts support (a.k.a. [!Bang](https://duckduckgo.com/bang)), and best of all, you get unbiased results outside the "Filter Bubble" since they don't keep records of your past searches.
+- [DuckDuckGo](https://duckduckgo.com/): Integrates with most desktop and mobile browsers, offers some very handy shortcuts (a.k.a. [!Bang](https://duckduckgo.com/bang)), and best of all, you get unbiased results outside the "Filter Bubble" since they don't keep records of your past searches.
 - [Startpage](https://startpage.com/): A solid alternative too if you can't get used to DuckDuckGo's results.
 Startmail displays Google Search results but act as a middle-man between you and Google, which means the latter cannot directly interact with you.
 Bonus points: They're based in Europe, where privacy laws are taken more seriously.

 ### YouTube

 Youtube is a tricky one to be replaced, and its alternatives are not great.
 Still, there's a way to a improve things a bit by using a third-party client.

-[Invidio.us](https://invidio.us) is an open source front-end for YouTube with playlists support, ability to download the videos, and no ads or trackers (mostly).
-I say mostly because Google will still log your IP address while watching a video, since the videos come from their server.
+[Invidio.us](https://invidio.us) is an open source front-end to YouTube with playlists support, ability to download videos, and no ads or trackers (mostly).
+I say mostly because Google will still log your IP address while you watch a video, since they will still come from their server.

-I also suggest you install the [Invidious Redirect](https://addons.mozilla.org/en-US/firefox/addon/hooktube-redirect/?src=search) extension so you can open YouTube links straight in Invidio.us.
+I also suggest you to install the [Invidious Redirect](https://addons.mozilla.org/en-US/firefox/addon/hooktube-redirect/?src=search) extension so you can open YouTube links directly in Invidio.us.
 On iOS, you can use this [Open in Invidious](https://www.icloud.com/shortcuts/a78847c422804045b391cc3f33b97ee6) shortcut I've put together.

 ### Gmail

-If you asked me 6 months ago, I'd blindly suggest [Fastmail](https://fastmail.com) as it's the most user friendly email provider you can find while migrating from Gmail but… a few months ago Australia approved [this bill](https://www.scmp.com/news/asia/australasia/article/2176759/australia-has-become-first-western-country-pass-bill-forcing) that allows the government to demand tech companies to create a back door to users’ data, so yeah… No-no.
+If you asked me 6 months ago, I'd blindly suggest [Fastmail](https://fastmail.com) as it's the most user friendly email provider you can find while compared to Gmail but… a few months ago Australia approved [this bill](https://www.scmp.com/news/asia/australasia/article/2176759/australia-has-become-first-western-country-pass-bill-forcing) that allows the government to demand tech companies to create a back door to users’ data, so yeah… No-no.

 Thankfully, there are many alternatives but I'm not going through each of the following services because it really depends on what exactly you need feature-wise and the level of security you're looking for (as secure as an email can be anyway).
-Comparing its features and limitations is my best advice.
-E.g. Some providers support the IMAP protocol, others you have to stick to their own apps for enhanced security; Some you have stick to their domain names, and others you can use your own.
+Comparing features and limitations is my best advice here.
+E.g. Some providers support the IMAP protocol, others you have to stick to their own apps for enhanced security; Some you have to stick to their domain names, and others you can use your own.

 - [Protonmail →](https://protonmail.com)
 - [Tutanota →](https://tutanota.com)